 GEEK 2018 has just taken place on February 16-18 and it was a complete success, which is why we want to review the fun activities that were made available to participants.
 If you couldn’t make it this year due to financial reasons, don’t worry.
-Here’s a Stan James sports welcome bonus for you to make some extra cash that will cover travel expenses for 2019.
-Until then, let’s see what’s been going on at GEEK 2018.
+Let’s see what’s been going on at GEEK 2018.

 About the event